 You receive a full course credit for successful completion of their internship.
 The grade is pass/fail, but unlike other internships, political science majors may count it as a credit toward fulfillment of major requirements.

 While freshmen with a background in politics may apply, preference is given to upperclassmen, predominantly sophomores or juniors.
-Each year 16 students participate in the program.
+Depending on whether we offer one or two concurrent programs each

 Eligibility is not limited to political science majors.
 The only thing in common among participants, in fact, is an abiding interest in politics and a desire to spend part of the summer in Washington, D.C.